SiK Radio — Advanced Configuration¶

 Upgrading radio firmware¶

-The firmware for the radios is open source, and new features are regularly added.
-You should check for new releases regularly to get the most from your radios.
+The firmware for the radios is open source, and new features are sometimes added.

 The easiest way to upgrade is to:

 - Connect the radio to be upgraded to your computer using the micro USB cable

 - Open the Mission Planner and go to the Initial Setup | Optional Hardware | SiK Radio page.